RickKotlarz/PromptVault/README.md

 ## Resume reviewing prompt - Basic
-- **Description:** Generic starting prompt for asking all career releated questions
+- **Description:** Generic starting prompt for asking all career related questions
 - **Instructions:** Copy/Paste into an LLM

 ```